This Version Posted: December 22, 2020

 - COVID-19 Assessment Centres can test and assist people who are suspected of having COVID-19.
 Please note these centres only operate on an appointment basis only (no walk-ins are allowed).

-- If you have symptoms of COVID-19, have been exposed to someone with the virus, or have been directed by the Health Unit, you MUST remain in self-isolation and monitor your symptoms.
+- If you have symptoms of COVID-19, have been exposed to someone with the virus, or have been directed by the Health Unit, you MUST remain in isolation (or quarantine) and monitor your symptoms.
 If at any time you develop symptoms or they get worse, contact the Health Unit at 1-866-888-4577, ext.
 5020.
 If you have a medical emergency, call 9-1-1.

 - You can check your COVID-19 lab results online at the Ontario government website.
 To get results, you will need your OHIP card number and address.
 If you cannot get your results online, please contact the COVID Assessment Centre where you were tested.